Carlos Batara – Immigration Lawyer header image

 Unlike many of my colleagues, I am not a fan of dead-end measures.

-As a family visa lawyer, I am less concerned about the outcome of the current Fifth Circuit Court of Appeals ruling on the president’s orders for temporary benefits than I am about the potential for the immigration reform movement to get off track in the chase for real change.
+As an family green card lawyer, I am less concerned about the outcome of the Fifth Circuit Court of Appeals ruling on the president’s orders for temporary benefits than I am regarding its potential for taking the immigration reform movement off track in the chase for real change.

 Being a pro-immigrant rights advocate, my position borders on treason to many immigration activists.